Arrival and registration at Lund University

 12. Visit the Swedish Migration Agency office

-If you are a non-EU student and do not yet have a Swedish residence permit card (UT card) you need to get photographed and fingerprinted at the Swedish Migration Agency office (National Service Centre) in Malmö (i.e. you did not require a visa in order to travel to Sweden and therefore are able to instead provide your biometrical data once you are in Sweden).
+If you are a non-EU student and if you do not yet have a Swedish residence permit card (UT card), you need to get photographed and fingerprinted at the Swedish Migration Agency office (National Service Centre) in Malmö (i.e. you did not require a visa in order to travel to Sweden and are therefore able to instead provide your biometrical data once you are in Sweden).

 Practical matters for day-to-day life